Postural and energetic clarity

 ABOUT BODY OF WISDOM

-The Body of Wisdom yoga and mindfulness teacher training is a unique, holistic and practical course for humans who want to dive deeper into the practice and study of yoga.
+The Body of Wisdom teacher training is a unique, holistic and practical course for humans who want to dive deeper into the practice and study of yoga and mindfulness.

 Integrating hatha yoga, vinyasa yoga and mindfulness meditation, our 250hr training offers a supportive and progressive approach to practice that embraces both form and freedom, structure and play.